 Monday and Wednesday, 2:00-3:15 p.m.

-The course considers Latin American Cinema via the lens of gender analysis.
+The course, CONDUCTED IN ENGLISH, considers Latin American Cinema via the lens of gender analysis.
 We will examine a variety of instances where gender, principally as regards women, is represented whether as status quo, working through, survival, dissent, or insurgency in Latin American films.
 Topics include “womanliness as masquerade” (Rivière), phallic and other mothers, melodrama, racial tales, loose women, nonfiction women, migrations of femininity and masculinity, singer-stars, and comedy.
 The students will learn how to analyze film critically, with the proper vocabulary and concepts for film analysis, while simultaneously learning how to discuss gender conceptually and learn about how central gender representations are to narrative cinema.
 Students will write a research paper expanding on one of the areas covered on the syllabus, perhaps a single filmmaker's work, or a corpus of representations reflecting an era of this cinema or a particular knot of concern, such as precarity or sexuality.
+No knowledge of Spanish or Portuguese is required.
 Cross-listed with the Department of Spanish as SPAN-UA 952.001.